 With the exception of Tyler, we all went to Toledo today.
-When we arrived we went to our favorite little coffee shop, el Foro de Toledo.
+We had no idea the town was celebrating the Feast of Corpus Christi that day.
+As soon as we got into town, it was quite evident.
+We began to see banners hung from buildings as we walked along the west side of the Alcazar toward a coffee shop.
+When we arrived we went to our favorite little coffee shop, el Faro de Toledo.
 We had some coffee and some pastries.
-It is a little cafe right on the corner of the main plaza, Plaza Zocodover.
+It is a little café right on the corner of the main plaza, Plaza Zocodover.
 Hillary was a little cold so she wanted to sit inside.
-We did, but it was so hot!
+We did go in, but it was so hot!
 I was very happy to get back outside.

-From the cafe we walked toward the Museo de Santa Cruz.
-On the way there is a statue of don Quixote.
+From the café, we walked toward the Museo de Santa Cruz.
+On the way, there is a statue of Miguel de Cervantes, the author of Don Quixote.
 We all took turns taking photos with the statue.
 We continued on to the museum and sat on some benches.
-We had to wait for the museum to open at 10:00.
-Just a minute or two after it opened we went in.
+We had to hang around and wait for the museum to open at 10:00.
+Just a minute or two after it opened, we entered.

-For me, this is an amazing museum for a couple of reasons.
+The Santa Cruz Museum is an amazing museum for a couple of reasons.
 First and foremost, it is free!
 Secondly, it houses some amazing works by el Greco.
 He had lived and worked in Toledo.
-Once inside I immediately took us upstairs to see those famous paintings.
+Once inside I immediately led the group upstairs to see those famous paintings.
 It is very cool to be able to enjoy those paintings with virtually no one else around.
 I took several photographs of them.
 I hope they turn out well.
-One of these times i want to go to the museum of the home of el Greco.
+One of these times I want to go to the museum at the home of el Greco.

 The Cathedral in Toledo is by far the most amazing Cathedral I have ever been in.
 Since we were there during the festival of Corpus Christi, the huge monstrance was in place at the high altar for adoration.
-During the trip, I finally found the name of the “thing” I had seen on a previous trip with the Monsignor, Manga de Terciopelo Rojo.
+During the trip, I finally found the name of the “thing” I had seen on a previous trip with Monsignor Henry, the Manga de Terciopelo Rojo (red velvet sleeve).
 A priest told us in Spanish that it is used in the processions.
 Now that I have the name I will have to look it up and research exactly how it is used.

 We left there, had lunch, went back to the car and drove home.
-It was very hot, so when we got home we all got in the swimming pool.
+It was very hot, so when we got home we all got into the swimming pool.
 That was refreshing.